naturalis/puppet-burp/README.md

 Limitations
 -------------
-This module has been built on and tested against Puppet 3 and higher.
+This module has been built on and tested against Puppet 4 and higher.
 Burp package installation is supported on Ubuntu operating systems, install Burp manually on other operating systems.

 The module has been tested on:
-* Ubuntu 12.04LTS
-* Ubuntu 14.04LTS
+* Ubuntu 16.04LTS

 Authors
 -------------